coniferprod/sevenate-rs/README.md

     let volume = Volume::new(100);

 When I wanted to use the value that was wrapped inside the type, I would have to use `volume.value()`.
 Setting this all up is not that far from using a newtype, but needs a lot of boilerplate.
 The next obvious step would be to make a macro that generates all the necessary boilerplate, but I didn't want to go that way, at least not yet.

 ### Using the nutype library

 Another way is to use a library like [nutype](https://github.com/greyblake/nutype).
-It is a very useful crate, but you need to use a crate-specific attributes, and starting with [nutype 0.4](https://users.rust-lang.org/t/nutype-0-4-0-released/102889) you will need to specify your regular attributes inside the nutype attribute, like this:
+It is a very useful crate, but you need to use a crate-specific attribute, and starting with [nutype 0.4](https://users.rust-lang.org/t/nutype-0-4-0-released/102889) you will need to specify your regular attributes inside the `nutype` attribute, like this:

     /// MIDI channel
     #[nutype(